simonpj/www.peytonjones.org/_pages/great-grant-proposal.md

 - An applicant with little existing funding may deserve to be placed ahead of a well- funded one.
 On the other hand, existing funding provides evidence of a good track record.
 - There is merit in funding a proposal to keep a strong research team together; but it is also important to give priority to new researchers in the field.
 - An attempt is made to maintain a reasonable balance between different research areas, where this is possible.
 - Evidence of industrial interest in a proposal, and of its potential for future exploitation will usually count in its favour.
 The closer the research is to producing a product the more industrial involvement is required and this should usually include some industrial contribution to the project.
-The case for support should include some `route to market’ plan, ie you should have thought about how the research will eventually become a product — identifying an industrial partner is usually part of such a plan.
+The case for support should include some 'route to market' plan, ie you should have thought about how the research will eventually become a product — identifying an industrial partner is usually part of such a plan.
 - A proposal will benefit if it is seen to address recommendations of Technology Foresight.
 It is worth looking at the relevant Foresight Panel reports and including quotes in your case for support that relate to your proposal.

 <!-- header -->
 ## Cost-effectiveness

 Finally, the programme manager tries to ensure that his or her budget is to be used in a cost-effective manner.
-Each proposal which has some chance of being funded is examined, and the programme manager may lop costs off an apparently over-expensive project.Such cost reduction is likely to happen if the major costs of staff and equipment are not given clear, individual justification.
+Each proposal which has some chance of being funded is examined, and the programme manager may lop costs off an apparently over-expensive project.
+Such cost reduction is likely to happen if the major costs of staff and equipment are not given clear, individual justification.

 <!-- header -->
 # Common Shortcomings